maxkallio/Minecraft-Server-And-Plugins-1.7.10/README.md

 # 🏰 Minecraft 1.7.10 Server Plugins

 Welcome to the **Minecraft 1.7.10 Server Plugins** repository!
-This repository contains a collection of essential plugins and configurations designed for **Minecraft 1.7.10 servers**.
+This repository contains a collection of essential plugins, configurations and old server template designed for **Minecraft 1.7.10** .
 Whether you're setting up a new survival, PvP, or custom game mode server, these plugins will help enhance your server’s functionality and provide a better experience for players.

 ## 🌟 Features
 - ✅ **Pre-configured Bukkit/Spigot server setup**